- About AmherstAbout Amherst

 Diversity, defined in its broadest sense, is fundamental to Amherst’s mission.
 The college enrolls students from nearly every state and from more than 40 countries, and for the past several years more than 35 percent of Amherst's students have been students of color.
 Since its founding, Amherst has remained one of the few truly need-blind colleges in the nation; students are admitted without regard to financial aid, and each admitted student is guaranteed financial aid equal to financial need.
 The college’s financial aid packages are consistently the most generous in the nation, and among its peer universities and colleges Amherst has the most economic diversity.
 By any measure of accessibility and quality Amherst is consistently ranked among the top schools in the country.
 Its outstanding resources, dedicated faculty and rigorous academic life allow the college to enroll students with an extraordinary range of talents, interests and commitments.

-With an endowment of more than $1.6 billion, Amherst has extensive physical resources.
+With an endowment of $2.15 billion as of June 30, 2014, Amherst has extensive physical resources.
 The college’s scenic 1,000-acre campus is near the center of the town of Amherst.

 Amherst has a distinguished group of alumni.
 The college has more than 20,000 graduates, who are represented in almost every walk of life.
 Many are or have been prominent on the world scene (including four Nobel laureates, numerous Pulitzer Prize winners, the president of the National Urban League, a chief justice of the U.S. Supreme Court, several National Book Award winners and a U.S. president), and countless others contribute to society in important but less public ways.
 More than 60 percent of Amherst’s alumni make a gift to Amherst each year—among the highest alumni participation rates in the country.